Raymond Knight Casey

 Ray Casey, a violinist and well-known arranger and conductor, was associated with three Seventh-day Adventist colleges and universities during his career as a musician.
 He was arranger for and conductor of ad hoc orchestras associated with Chapel Records and numerous performers and events in Southern California.

-Ray was born in Loma Linda, California, the oldest of five children of Ira L. and Ethel Elizabeth Knight Casey.
+Ray was born in Loma Linda, California, on March 20, 1917, the oldest of five children of Ira L. and Ethel Elizabeth Knight Casey.
 Music was an important activity in the home since his mother was an accomplished pianist and pioneering music teacher in the Adventist church.
 When he was ten, the family moved to the Washington, D.C., area.
 He attended Shenandoah Valley Academy and then Washington Missionary College, now Washington Adventist University, where his mother taught in the music department.

 Sources: 1920 and 1930 Census Records; The Ethel Knight and Ira L. Casey Tree, Ancestry .com; The Sligonian, WMC school paper, 1930s; 1939, 40 Golden Memories, WMC yearbooks; Conversations with Anna Lee Schander (Union College), 1970s; Pacific Union Recorder, 12 March 1947, 25 October 1971, 27 November and 11 December 1972, 26 March 1973, 6 January 1975, 4 February 1990, 4 February 1991.